plan4hub/yoda/docs/MANUAL.md

 # GitHub Reports

+Note: Data from Yoda graphic reports may be be exported by clicking (left-click) on the graph.
+This will ´generate and download a CSV file (fixed filename `yoda-data.csv`) which can then be imported to e.g. Excel.
+Note that this is just the graph data, not the set-up of the graph (title, series formatting, etc.).
+The idea is to allow customized Excel graphics if required.

 ## Issue Statistics Report

 This highly configurable report can be used to report issues statistics over time, i.e. how many open reports at a given time.
 All issues for the selected repositories will be retrieved (or, if repo field left blank) all issues for an entire organisation.